Amazon EC2 And S3 As A Cloud-Based Distributed Computing System

 There are various advantages of using a distributed storage system:

-The distributed computing fundamental motive for spreading storage is to represent the predicted, adding more storage space to the cluster by installing more storage nodes.
+The distributed computing fundamental motive for spreading storage is to represent the predicted.
+It adds more storage space to the cluster by installing more storage nodes.

 Redundancy—for high reliability, backup, and disaster recovery, distributed file systems can store several copies of the same data.